Generic Name: liraglutide (LIR a GLOO tide)

 Do not use Saxenda and Victoza together.

-You should not use liraglutide if you have multiple endocrine neoplasia type 2 (tumors in your glands), a personal or family history of medullary thyroid cancer, insulin-dependent diabetes, or if you are in a state of diabetic ketoacidosis (call your doctor for treatment with insulin)
+You should not use liraglutide if you have multiple endocrine neoplasia type 2 (tumors in your glands), a personal or family history of medullary thyroid cancer, insulin-dependent diabetes, or diabetic ketoacidosis.

 In animal studies, liraglutide caused thyroid tumors or thyroid cancer.
 It is not known whether these effects would occur in people using regular doses.